 Pitfall #1: using the store-bought “natural” stuff.

-Interestingly, those same essential oils added to my baking soda concoctions have gone farther in eliminating odor for the long-haul AND soothing my skin than any of the strange, “natural” stuff at the store.
-Don’t settle for the stepping-stone to aluminum-freedom.
-Just go for the crunch!
+Interestingly, the use of essential oils in store-bought deodorant doesn’t seem to compare to my homemade concoctions in which I’ve used my own preferred brand of essential oils (not available in store).
+It must be quality-related.
+The essential oils I’ve added to my homemade stuff have gone farther in eliminating odor for the long-haul AND soothing my skin than any of the strange, “natural” stuff at the store.

 As a commenter pointed out below, some store-bought natural deodorants DO work, but the reason I discuss this is so nobody feels like natural deodorant WON’T work for them just because the store-bought types were a fail.
 If you find one you like, by all means – stick with it.